 - 1. Base Salary.
-Each NEO earned an annual base salary during 2015. - 2.
+Each NEO earned an annual base salary during 2018. - 2.
 Short-Term Incentive Compensation.
-Each NEO was eligible to earn an incentive cash compensation payment for the 2015 performance period based on a combination of the Company's achievement of corporate performance objectives and individual performance. - 3.
+Each NEO was eligible to earn an incentive cash compensation payment for the 2018 performance period based on a combination of the Company's achievement of corporate performance objectives and individual performance. - 3.
 Long-Term Incentive Compensation.
-Each NEO was awarded a mix of approximately 75% of equity award value in the form of restricted stock units (RSUs) and 25% of equity award value in the form of stock options, in each case with 50% of each equity award being subject to a rigorous and objective performance-based vesting condition as well as a time-based vesting requirement.
+Each NEO was awarded annual equity grants with a mix of approximately 50% of equity award value in the form of RSUs and 50% of equity award value in the form of stock options, in each case with the equity awards granted or vesting based on an assessment of individual performance or objective achievement milestones or criteria.